Factbox: Back to pubs, gyms and movies: plotting the road back to normal - News Break

 SOUTH KOREA

-South Korea said on Wednesday masks will no longer be required outdoors from July for those vaccinated with at least one COVID-19 shot.
-People given at least one dose also will be allowed to gather in larger numbers starting June.
+In South Korea, masks will no longer be required outdoors from July for those vaccinated with at least one COVID-19 shot.
+People given at least one dose also will be allowed to gather in larger numbers starting in June.

 SPAIN